 Francesca’s mother, Denise Jefferson, served as an inspiration and mentor for Francesca teaching work and giving back to the community.
 Her mother served as the director of The Alvin Ailey School for over 26 years.
 Denise Jefferson created the Ailey/Fordham B.F.A program, which changed the landscape for young aspiring dance artists by providing dancers the opportunity to obtain college degrees while continuing to pursue careers as a professional artists.
 Francesca’s mother was an example of courage and compassion for her daughter, and since her passing she remains a beacon of inspiration as Francesca continues to strive forward as a professional artist and teacher.

-Harper enjoys her appointment as an adjunct professor at New York University, an Associate Professor at Barnard College, and continues the vital role of teacher and choreographer for The Ailey School, Fordham University’s BFA Program, and the Susan Batson Studio.
+Harper enjoys her appointment as an adjunct professor at New York University, a former Associate Professor at Barnard College, and continues the vital role of teacher and choreographer for The Ailey School, Fordham University’s BFA Program, and the Susan Batson Studio.
 SBS is led by Acting Guru and Obie award winner Susan Batson, who serves as Acting Coach for Nicole Kidman, Oprah Winfrey, Juliette Binoche, Tom Cruise, Liv Tyler, Usher, Lee Daniels, Sean Combs, and many more.
 Harper and Batson have started a film and television production company called "BetterMind Productions," and currently have two feature film projects in development.
 Batson also served as the directorial consultant for The Look of Feeling, Francesca’s one woman show based on the life of her mother, Denise Jefferson.
 The Look of Feeling premiered Off Broadway in The Spring of 2014 and received critical acclaim as “a piece rich in truth and authenticity." – Broadway.com.

 In July 2004, The Look of Feeling had its international debut at the Impulstanz Festival in Vienna, Austria.
 In 2016, the critically-acclaimed show made appearances around New York City with the debut of two new Chapters, featuring live music and the dancers of The Francesca Harper Project.
 The Francesca Harper Project has become the platform for Harper’s own artistic vision: classical dance forms deconstructed and fused with cutting-edge text, music, film and video.
 The company has toured nationally and internationally at various venues including the Holland Dance Festival, Venice Biennale, NJPAC, Impulstanz, The Metropolitan Museum of Art, and The Joyce Theater.